 (I go into why I think 3 papers is the “magic” number here)

 Some of the BEST coupons available are in the Sunday paper.
 Now you won’t have access to every awesome coupon, but oftentimes the coupons in the paper are higher value than the ones you can print online.
+You can easily coupon without a printer if you just buy the Sunday paper each week!

 2. Download Savings Apps to Your Smartphone